MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Optimize SQL query and there are some processes are 2x faster !!!
 * Add custom notifiers
 * Support default button in windows
-* Improve search result of task list
+* Improve search result of bug list
 * Support tag for tasks, bugs
 * User is able to manage the favorites
 * User is able to select the notifiers when he creates the new bug
 * Display number of items in the search panel
 * Support tooltip for project message widget
 * Screen navigator works more efficiently
-* Add more strictly validation constraint to project task
+* Add more strictly validation constraint to project bug

 **Bug Fixes**

 * Attachment box in Safari display wrongly
 * Query project member tasks show wrong items
 * Query project roles did not work
-* Export task list to document throws exception
+* Export bug list to document throws exception
 * Can not sending email in several cases

 Version 5.0.0